 Yamaha has long been a leader in producing soundbars that offer more than you'd expect for the price.
 The $200 YAS-108, its latest low-price model, continues that tradition, packing in HDMI, 4K passthrough, several sound modes, Bluetooth and more.

-But the soundbar landscape has evolved: You'll find more capable soundbars than ever for around $100, and extremely robust models can be had for $400 — which leaves the YAS-108 occupying a middle ground.
+But the soundbar landscape has evolved: You'll find some of the best soundbars out there for around $100, and extremely robust models can be had for $400 — which leaves the YAS-108 occupying a middle ground.
 Should you spend less, more, or is this model just right?

 While essentially the same in size as the YAS-107 — Yamaha's previous low-cost model — the 35 x 5.1 x 2.1-inch YAS-108 updates its look a bit, opting for rounded edges.
 The case is enclosed in black mesh, giving the unit an unobtrusive style.
 Since it doesn't come with a subwoofer, it really doesn't take up much space or attract attention.